 Thus, we are not trying to master or control fear (or hate or jealousy or guilt et cetera).
 To do that simply reinforces the underlying error that fear is actually real (T-2.VII.4:2).
 The true resolution of the conflict between fear and love rests on “mastery through love” (T-2.VII.4:4).

-That’s easier said than done, of course.
-While we’re here – while eternity is still an idea – there seems to be a lot of conflict.
-One way to handle this is to recognize that conflict – and the discomfort it arouses – are simply signals that we need correction.
-The solution to that fear and discomfort is perfect love which is the atonement.
-Accepting that is the fundamental correction to all our problems.
+That appears to be easier said than done, of course.
+While we’re here – while eternity is still an idea rather than an experience – we do experience conflict.
+One way to respond to this is to recognize that conflict – and the pain and discomfort it arouses – are simply signals that we need correction.
+The solution to fear and discomfort is perfect love which is the atonement.
+Accepting the atonement in this way is the fundamental correction to all our problems.
 There is no other solution.

 Fear is really nothing and love is everything.
 Whenever light enters darkness, the darkness is abolished . . .
 The initial corrective procedure is to recognize temporarily that there is a problem, but only as an indication that immediate correction is needed.
 This establishes a state of mind in which the Atonement can be accepted without delay (T-2.VII.5:3-4, 8-9).